bekkopen/databasekurs/neo4j/README.md

 #### Exercise 3

-Which producer has the most products?
+Which producer has the most products in the database?

 *__Hint:__ This is a good opportunity to start using the syntax `COUNT` and `ORDER BY`.*